ashtonsouthwick/DSPS_ASouthwick/HW9/README.md

 <img width="886" height="357" alt="Screenshot 2025-11-10 155509" src="https://github.com/user-attachments/assets/50db838d-ed7f-4e83-9a73-485837ee6701" />

 Shows many overplotted spectra from the same object, essentially a time series of the object's spectrum.
 The colorbar indicates the MJD, where purple is the earliest observation, and yellow indicates the latest.
+If it showed a clear time series evolution (e.g. the spectrum getting fainter/brighter as time passed), it would be a better plot.